Ecosystem relaunchNovus Stream Solutions

 There is a fourth pillar that is easy to overlook because it is not a product you use: the content and documentation layer at the hub.
 The product blog, the per-product docs, the tutorials, and the tool maps are not marketing afterthoughts bolted onto the apps; they are a deliberate part of how the ecosystem works, and they are built with the same discipline as everything else.
 The content is authored as typed code rather than managed in a separate system, which means publishing has a low marginal cost, the build validates every post, and the site can stay alive on a steady cadence without a heavy editorial operation behind it.
 That is the same near-zero-at-idle principle applied to words instead of compute.

 The reason this layer matters to users is that an ecosystem of distinct products needs somewhere to explain itself honestly, and keeping that explanation separate from the apps is what lets it be candid.
 The docs can describe exactly which saving model each tool uses, where the privacy lines are, and what is shipped versus what is still ahead, precisely because they are reference material rather than a sales surface.
 When the apps handle doing and the hub handles explaining, neither has to compromise: the apps stay focused on the task, and the documentation stays free to be detailed and accurate rather than promotional.
-That division is why you can find a straight answer about how any of the three products actually behaves.
+That division is why you can find a straight answer about how either product actually behaves.

 It also compounds over time in a way the products themselves do not.
 Each article and doc page is a durable asset that keeps being found, read, and trusted long after it is written, building awareness and credibility for the whole ecosystem at a marginal cost close to zero.
 A growing, honest body of content is its own slow-moving moat — not a campaign that runs and stops, but a library that accumulates.
 For a small operation that cannot outspend anyone on attention, that compounding is one of the few advantages available, and treating content as a first-class part of the ecosystem rather than an afterthought is how Novus leans into it.
-The hub is where the three products stop being separate things and start being a coherent, legible whole.
+The hub is where the two products stop being separate things and start being a coherent, legible whole.

 Where the boundaries are — and how to navigate them